sss1612/Basic-multiplayer-game/README.md

 # Basic-multiplayer-game
-Python3, pygame, multiplayer, sockets, threading, localhost
+Modules - Python3, pygame, multiplayer, sockets, threading, localhost

 Run server.py
 Run client.py, use the arrow keys to move the circle on screen.